By Barry Massey - Associated Press

-The federal government initially is covering the cost of health care for those who enroll.
+under the Medicaid expansion allowed under the federal health care law.
+The federal government initially will pick up the cost of those who enroll.

 Follow Barry Massey on Twitter at https://twitter.com/bmasseyAP